Magistrate Judge Jacqueline Scott CorleySan Francisco Courthouse, Courtroom F - 15th Floor

 About Magistrate Judge Jacqueline Scott Corley

 Magistrate Judge Jacqueline Scott Corley has been on the federal bench since 2011 and has presided over nearly every type of civil action at all stages of the proceedings, from motions to dismiss through jury trial.
 She has also served as a settlement judge in hundreds of cases.
 She currently serves as the Northern District's Alternative Dispute Resolution Magistrate Judge, in charge of coordinating the alternative dispute resolution program with the Court.

-Just prior to her 2011 appointment to the Court, Judge Corley was a partner at Kerr & Wagstaffe, LLP in San Francisco as a civil litigator with an emphasis on federal practice.
+Just prior to taking the bench, Judge Corley was a partner at Kerr & Wagstaffe, LLP in San Francisco as a civil litigator with an emphasis on federal practice.
 She represented individuals, government entities, and institutions as plaintiffs and defendants in a variety of matters that included trademark, copyright, patent, constitutional law, defamation, malicious prosecution, class actions, contract and probate.

 From 1998 through 2009 Judge Corley served as a career law clerk to the Honorable Charles R. Breyer.
 She also served on the Northern District of California Alternative Dispute Resolution mediation and early neutral evaluation panels from 2006 though her appointment.